thomasHeitFux/thomasHeitFux/README.md

     <img src='cerebro.png' />
 </p> -->

-# Hi there, I´m Thomas! 👾
+# Hi there, I´m Thomas!
 ### Full stack web developer*
 *Also video game lover

 <!-- The part that enjoy the most of a project is when I am listening to the client and the vision they have of their product.
 Also love giving it a really cool view! -->
+I'm a web developer from Argentina with experience in PERN stack.
+Flexible, reliable, with an assertive communication style and willing to meet challenges.

 <!-- [![Thom's github stats](https://github-readme-stats.vercel.app/api?username=vickycabrera&show_icons=true&theme=synthwave)](https://github.com/vickycabrera/github-readme-stats) -->